cornelius-tyranade/lambda-authorizer-benchmarking-tool/README.md

 ### Option Logs Insight

 The AWS CloudWatch logs record each function' activities when the user run performance tests.
 This option queries several important output parameters from logs, such as init/cold duration, warm duration, and also memory used.
-The results of this output are placed in the `outputs/logs_insight folder`.
+The results of this output are placed in the `outputs/logs_insight` folder.

 ```sh
 $ node labt -li